GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Experiments

-{subsec:\ourmethod{}-guidance} We apply \ourmethod{} as a training-free guidance to CogVideoX-5B, as in ~\cref{sec:method_guidance}.
-We evaluate this on a subset of 45 prompts sampled from our benchmark scenarios.
-For each prompt, we generate paired videos (with and without guidance) using identical random seeds and sampling hyperparameters (details are in supplementary).
-We evaluate the generated videos on our metrics as well as MEt3R~\cite{Asim2025MEt3RMM} to quantify the change in multiple metrics.
+We apply \ourmethod{} as training-free guidance to CogVideoX-5B (\cref{sec:method_guidance}).
+Using 45 benchmark prompts, we generate paired videos with and without guidance under identical settings (details in the supplementary) and evaluate them using our metrics alongside MEt3R~\cite{Asim2025MEt3RMM} to quantify the change in multiple metrics.